Decades ago, Robert Greenleaf articulated one of the most important leadership frameworks in history: “servant leadership.”

 “The true price of leadership is the willingness to place the needs of others above your own.
 Great leaders truly care about those they are privileged to lead and understand that the true cost of the leadership privilege comes at the expense of self-interest.” -Simon Sinek, Leaders Eat Last

 Know yourself.
 We can easily fall prey to self-deception.
 Enhance your self-awareness and emotional intelligence.
 Be empathetic with others.
 Pay close attention to the impact you have on others.
 Solicit honest and regular feedback from trusted advisors.
-Use 360-degree reviews, mentors, and coaches.
+Use 360-degree reviews, mentors, coaches, and small groups.

 Find sanctuary.
 Periodically withdraw to your safe and quiet places and engage in peaceful, reflective practices to renew yourself.